 - Norse Mythology credits earthquakes to the god Loki, who is chained to the earth for ridiculing the gods at a wake held for the god Balder, which considering all the much worse things Loki has done in the past (like being largely responsible for Balder's death, and Balder having to stay dead in some versions of the story), was apparently the last straw.
 A giant serpent lies above him, dripping caustic poison, but fortunately Loki's wife tirelessly sits between them, holding a cup to catch the poison.
 However, sometimes she has to empty the cup, and then...

-- In one Hawaiian myth, the volcano goddess Pele raised the archipelago out of the ocean one by one in an attempt to outrun her sister the sea-goddess, who kept flooding the islands.
+- The volcano goddess Pele raised the archipelago out of the ocean one by one in an attempt to outrun her sister the sea-goddess, who kept flooding the islands.
 Pele's older brother helped her escape, so in gratitude she never lets volcanic steam touch his particular cliffs.
 Another legend says that Maui pulled the islands up from the ocean floor on a very eventful fishing trip.

 - According to Genesis, snakes lost their legs as punishment from God for tempting Eve.
 Women endure painful childbirth, humanity in general works for a living, and everybody eventually dies because Adam and Eve ate fruit from the Tree of the Knowledge of Good and Evil, but God evicted them from the Garden of Eden before they could eat fruit from the Tree of Life so that they would not have to live in that state forever.

 - Also, why are there multiple nations in the world with different languages?
 Because God wanted to stop us cooperating with each other so we could never again build something like the Tower of Babel.